mjoras/SCONE-PROTOCL/documents/charter.md

 This work will define a way for an application to:

-1. Receive notifications from network elements about the application limits for both upstream and downstream traffic.
+1. Receive notifications from network elements about the throughput advice for both upstream and downstream traffic.

-2. Allow network elements to update the application limit as needed.
+2. Allow network elements to update the throughput advice as needed.

-The application limit serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network element.
-It is not an indicator of network congestion.
-This mechanism focuses on bitrate limits intended for adaptive bitrate applications and operates independently of congestion control algorithms and mechanisms like BBR, ECN, and L4S.
+The throughput advice serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network element.
+It is not a strict indicator of network congestion.
+This mechanism focuses on bitrate advice intended for adaptive bitrate applications and is not a replacement for congestion control algorithms and mechanisms like BBR, ECN, and L4S.

-The working group will analyze the privacy and security implications of the solution.
+The working group will analyze the privacy and security implications of the mechanism.

 ### Non-Goals